selimslab/portfolio/README.md

-# mini projects
+# mini projects for fun and learning

-a list of software I have built for fun

 ![](/assets/launch.jpg)